The One Thing You Do Every Day That Your Dog Actually Hates

 What Dogs Actually Love

-- Play sessions with toys they love
+- Play sessions with toys they love — interactive play is one of the strongest bonding activities

-- Simply being in the same room while you go about your day
+- Simply being in the same room while you go about your day — presence is deeply comforting to social animals

 Found this helpful?